 - Make the space above your bed as empty as possible.
 Avoid heavy lamps above the bed.

 - High, heavy and chaotic stuff, shelves full of books around the head can lead to bad dreams and nightmares.

-- A bed with metal parts should be avoided.
-A bed of metal attracts energy fields.
+- Avoid a bed with metal parts as metal bed attracts energy fields.
 A solid wooden bed is the best choice.

-- For the balance in your relationship it is important that the bed on both sides is equally accessible.
+- For the balance in your relationship it is important that the bed equally accessible on both sides.

-- The images and objects in bedroom should be chosen with the utmost care.
-See what they mean and from whom did you get them?
+- The images and objects in your bedroom should be chosen carefully.
+Consider what they mean and from whom you got them?
 In this intimate space there should be only images both you and your partner have good feelings about.

-- Choose warm and harmonizing shades.
-Active and dynamic colors like red, orange or yellow can bring alternation in bedroom on one hand, but on the other hand they can disturb relaxed sleep.
+- Choose warm and harmonisng shades.
+Active and dynamic colours like red, orange or yellow can bring alternation in bedroom, but they can also disturb relaxed sleep.